michal-lan/warpnextjs-wp-plugin/README.md

 ## 🚀 Quick start

 1. Download, install and activate the plugin in your WordPress
-2. Change the available configuration in the "warpnextjs-wp-plugin.php" file
+2. Change the available configuration in the WordPress Admin Panel → Settings → WarpNext.js
+3. Add `Secret Key` to the `WARPNEXTJS_SECRET_KEY` in the .env file of Next.js App
+4. Set GRAPHQL_SECRET_KEY in the "warpnextjs-wp-plugin.php" file (optional)

 ## Requirements